Bursaries & Scholarships

 Awards (Scholarships and Exhibitions)

-Walthamstow Hall Senior School offers financial Awards to girls who show exceptional promise academically or in sport, drama or art, or a combination of these.
+Walthamstow Hall Senior School offers financial Awards to students who show exceptional promise academically or in sport, drama, music or art, or a combination of these.
 This is determined through Walthamstow Hall assessments.
 There are two types of Award; ‘Exhibitions’ are Awards worth a value of up to 10% of tuition fees and ‘Scholarships’ are Awards worth between 11 and 20%, per discipline, of tuition fees.
-Students wishing to apply for Awards are assessed by examination, interview and, where appropriate, audition/practical assessment.
+Students wishing to apply for Awards are assessed by interview and, where appropriate, audition/practical assessment.
 Awards worth 5 – 20% of the value of annual fees are usually the norm.
 Recipients of Awards are referred to as ‘scholars’.
-Sixth Form scholarships are available for Academic, Art, Drama, Music and Sport, parents are able to apply for awards in up to a maximum of two disciplines.
+Sixth Form scholarships are available for Academic, Creative Arts, Drama, Music and Sport, and parents are able to apply for awards in up to a maximum of two disciplines.

 Awards are offered to students who demonstrate exceptional promise in Walthamstow Hall Senior School assessments.

-The Diana Burn Rosen Award for Chemistry and Languages is awarded to a girl who intends to study either Chemistry or Languages in the Sixth Form and who shows potential in either of these fields in the Sixth Form Scholarship Examination.
+The Diana Burn Rosen Award for Chemistry and Languages for study of either Chemistry or Languages in the Sixth Form

 At Sixth Form candidates are asked to audition two instruments in front of a panel which includes an external adjudicator.
 The student should perform with at least two instruments, the second of which can be voice.
 Candidates would be expected to be performing at a minimum ABRSM Grade 7 level or equivalent in their principle instrument.
 Candidates will also sit a written paper.
 It is generally expected that the candidate will study Music at A Level if successful in winning an Award.

-Existing Music Scholarship/Exhibition holders (from 2024 for Year 7 Award holders and 2022 for Year 9 Award holders) will be invited to reapply for Music Scholarships in Year 11 for the Sixth Form.
+Existing Music Scholarship/Exhibition holders will be invited to reapply for Music Scholarships in Year 11 for the Sixth Form.

 For Sixth Form Sports Awards, skills and leadership skills will be assessed along with an interview with the Director of Sport, Headmistress and outside assessor.
 References from two sports coaches/teachers will be requested.
 There is no requirement to study PE at A Level.

-Existing Sport Scholars (from 2024 for Year 7 Award holders and 2022 for Year 9 Award holders) will be invited to reapply for Sports Awards in Year 11 for Sixth Form.
+Existing Sport Scholars will be invited to reapply for Sports Awards in Year 11 for Sixth Form.

 Sports scholars are expected to attend all relevant School sports practices and coaching sessions, to represent the School when selected for matches and competitions and demonstrate exemplary sportsmanship and team work.
 The participation and support of School sport will be reviewed annually and the continuation of scholarship support reviewed accordingly.